GSA/icsp/_pages/policies/index.md

 <p>The <a href="https://uscode.house.gov/view.xhtml?path=/prelim@title44/chapter35&edition=prelim" class="usa-link--external" target="_blank">Paperwork Reduction Act of 1995 (44 U.S.C. chapter 35, Subchapter I)</a> is part of the U.S. Code regarding Coordination of Federal Information.
 Among other things, it established the role of the Chief Statistician of the United States and the Interagency Council on Statistical Policy, and enumerates responsibilities and authorities bestowed on them.
 It also governs information creation, collection, disclosure, maintenance, use, sharing and dissemination by or for the Federal government.</p>

 <p>The <a href="https://uscode.house.gov/view.xhtml?path=%2Fprelim%40title44%2Fchapter35%2Fsubchapter3&edition=prelim" class="usa-link--external" target="_blank">Confidential Information Protection and Statistical Efficiency Act of 2018 (44 U.S.C.
-Chapter 35, Subchapter III, CIPSEA 2018)</a>, also known as Title III of the Foundations for Evidence-Based Policymaking Act of 2018, reaffirms and expands CIPSEA 2002.
+Chapter 35, Subchapter III, CIPSEA 2018)</a> (pronounced <i>sip-c</i>), also known as Title III of the Foundations for Evidence-Based Policymaking Act of 2018, reaffirms and expands CIPSEA 2002.
 Among other things, it codified fundamental responsibilities of Federal statistical agencies and units to ensure public trust, and gave statistical agencies and units responsibilities and authorities for enabling greater evidence building.</p>

 <p><a href="http://www.gpo.gov/fdsys/pkg/FR-2014-12-02/pdf/2014-28326.pdf" class="usa-link--external" target="_blank">Statistical Policy Directive No. 1: Fundamental Responsibilities of Federal Statistical Agencies and Recognized Statistical Units</a>, on which the responsibilities of Federal statistical agencies in CIPSEA is based, affirms the fundamental responsibilities of Federal statistical agencies and units in the design, collection, processing, editing, compilation, storage, analysis, release, and dissemination of statistical information.</p>